pwittchen/wittchen.io/source/_posts/new-blog.md

 ### Static website generator

-For a simple blog with static content I don't really need dynamic website like wordpress.
+For a simple blog with static content I don't really need dynamic website like Wordpress.
 Content of the articles changes quite rarely.
-I just generate static content and deploy it on the server.
+I just generate static content and deploy it to the server.

 ### Markdown support

-I can write articles with Markdown in any editor I want - sublime or even Vim!
+I can write articles with Markdown in any editor I want - Sublime or even Vim!
 In addition, Hexo themes have really nice support for syntax coloring.

 ### It works off-line